Certificate in Mathematics

 The admission standards for the Graduate Certificate in Mathematics are the following:

-• The minimum admission standards of the College of Graduate Studies.
+• The minimum admission standards of Graduate Studies.

 • An undergraduate cumulative grade point average of at least 3.0 in all undergraduate mathematics and statistics courses.